International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

 Veda Srikant Ganachar.
 Effect of anxiety and motivation on the performance of players and non-players in different ball games.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2018; 3(1): 195-198.
+Int J Yogic Hum Mov Sports Sciences 2018;3(1):195-198.